malekoa/JavaMatrix/README.md

 ```

 #### .determinant()
 Returns a `Fraction` instance that is the determinant of the given `Matrix`.
-Finds the determinant using Laplace expansion = very slow.
-If you want to get the result faster, use `.fastDeterminant()`.
+Finds the determinant using Laplace expansion, complexity is O(n!).
 Throws an exception if the `Matrix` is not square (if rows != columns).

 ```java
 // construct a 3x3 matrix